 Overall the service looks great and is functionally stable on Xbox One, but its performance - as users have noted in the comments - will definitely vary depending on your connection speed.

-[Editor's Note: We haven't tried the service on a web browser and Android TV, however we will update the review with that section when it becomes available.]
+[Editor's Note: We haven't tried the service on Android TV, however we will update the review with that section when we do.]